qualiaMachine/deep-learning-intro/setup.md

 See [these instructions](https://docs.anaconda.com/anaconda/install/update-version/) for updating Conda if required.
 {: .callout}

-To create a conda environment called `dl_wkshop` with the required packages, open a terminal and type the command:
+To create a conda environment called `dl_workshop` with the required packages, open a terminal and type the command:
 ~~~
-conda create --name dl_wkshop python jupyter seaborn scikit-learn pandas
+conda create --name dl_workshop python jupyter seaborn scikit-learn pandas
 ~~~
 {: .source}

 Activate the newly created environment:
 ~~~
-conda activate dl_wkshop
+conda activate dl_workshop
 ~~~
 {: .source}